 If convicted in criminal court of behavior prohibited under the Code of Student Life, a student also will be charged with violating Section E.2 Criminal Conduct of the Code of Student Life and subject to disciplinary sanctions.
 For purposes of these procedures, a conviction includes a guilty plea, jury verdict, misconduct decision, or deferred judgment.

 Due to the differences between the standard of proof used by a criminal court and the preponderance of the evidence standard used in university misconduct investigations, a student charged but not convicted of a crime is still subject to the student accountability process and may be found responsible for a policy violation.
-Once a finding and sanctions are imposed under this Student Accountability Procedure they remain in place even though criminal charges arising out of the same facts were dismissed, reduced, expunged, or resolved in favor of the Responding Student.
+Findings and sanctions imposed under this Student Accountability Procedure shall remain in place even though criminal charges arising out of the same facts may be dismissed, reduced, expunged, or resolved in favor of the Responding Student.

 Section 9: Impact of a Student Withdrawing

 As detailed in the Code of Student Life, Section D (Jurisdiction), withdrawal from the University, including failure to re-enroll in a subsequent semester, does not end jurisdiction under these rules for behavior that took place while the Responding Student was considered a student as defined by the Code of Student Life.

 If a student is not registered when a report is filed against them, the Director of OSA may: